-EBC is a required one-week period in the academic year for students to be fully engaged in rich and challenging learning experiences – in ways not possible during the regular academic schedule.
+EBC (Experience Beyond the Classroom) is an intense one-week period in the academic year for students to be fully engaged in rich and challenging learning experiences – in ways not possible during the regular academic schedule.
 EBC projects are experiential: learning is hands-on, exploratory, and unrestricted by the boundaries of the regular classroom.
-These projects are designed to spark passion, to help students discover relationships among disciplines, and to safely take risks for the sake of learning.
-These experiences allow students to become immersed in the activities and to work collaboratively with peers and adults, including guest experts in varied fields of study.
-EBC projects are intended to stimulate curiosity, creativity, and imagination, along with a deepened understanding of interesting and worthwhile subject matter, while introducing students to new skills, perspectives, and activities in a variety of learning environments.
+These projects and experiences are designed to spark passion, to help students discover relationships among disciplines, and safely take risks for the sake of learning.
+They allow students to become wholeheartedly immersed in the activities and to work collaboratively with peers and adults, including guest experts in varied fields of study.
+EBC projects are intended to stimulate curiosity and imagination, along with a deepened understanding of interesting and worthwhile subject matter, while also introducing students to new skills, perspectives, and activities in a variety of learning environments.

 Students in grades 5-7 participate together in grade-level EBC trips as an entire class.
 These grade-level experiences provide a unique opportunity for students to bond as a class, grow and learn together, and build meaningful and long lasting connections.